Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks

-In this article, we fuse together asymmetric attractor neural networks with the theory of neural manifolds by proposing the \textit{drift-diffusion matching} framework to train RNNs with the objective of representing any target SDE in a latent affine subspace (Fig. \ref{fig: framework}).
-As a result, we show that sufficiently large RNNs can encode arbitrary dynamics in this latent space, provided asymmetric connectivity is permitted, illustrating this by embedding nonlinear, and nonequilibrium systems, such as chaotic attractors, within the RNN.
-Next, to illustrate how the theory can be linked to associative memory, we introduce two classes of SDEs, both of which have a number of attracting states.
+{ In this article, we show that asymmetric attractor neural networks can encode target latent dynamics such as those that have been observed empirically through the study of neural manifolds.
+We do so by proposing the \textit{drift-diffusion matching} framework, which allows us to train RNNs to represent arbitrary nonlinear SDEs (with additive noise) in a latent affine subspace by directly matching the drift and diffusion of the target process (Fig.~\ref{fig: framework}).
+We illustrate this by embedding nonlinear, and nonequilibrium systems, such as chaotic attractors, within the RNN.} Next, to illustrate how the framework can be linked to associative memory, we introduce two classes of SDEs, both of which have a number of attracting states.
 The first is the gradient of a tiltable energy potential, which allows the network to choose between energy minima using input-driven switching.
-The second is a nonequilibrium stationary diffusion that cycles autonomously between attractors in a specified order using irreversible currents.
-We present these as illustrative models of both input-driven associative and sequential (episodic) associative memory \cite{Buonomano2023time}.
-We apply our framework to show that such dynamics can be encoded in a latent subspace of an asymmetric RNN.
-In order to investigate how the dynamics are encoded in the network, we introduce two decompositions of an RNN, the first based on the asymmetry of the connectivity, and the second on the time-irreversibility of the RNN.
-This theoretical model suggests that populations of neurons with asymmetric connectivity are capable of encoding a wide array of dynamical systems, including attractor-switching and -cycling dynamics, thus extending Hopfield's model and integrating it with the theory of neural manifolds.
+The second is a nonequilibrium stationary diffusion that cycles autonomously between attractors in a specified order using irreversible currents. { We present these as illustrative models of both input-driven associative and sequential (episodic) associative memory \cite{Buonomano2023time}, showing that these processes can be encoded in a latent subspace of an asymmetric RNN.} In order to investigate how the dynamics are encoded in the network, we introduce two decompositions of an RNN, the first based on the asymmetry of the connectivity, and the second on the time-irreversibility of the RNN.
+This theoretical model suggests that populations of neurons with asymmetric connectivity are capable of encoding a wide array of dynamical systems, including attractor-switching and -cycling dynamics, { thus offering a mathematical extension of Hopfield's model which bridges to the theory of neural manifolds.}